Aktualisiert: 15. Dez. 2022

-Our second vinegar of this year - the famous Apple Vinegar.
+Our second vinegar of this (2021) year - the already very popular Apple Vinegar.

 This is actually the second year in a row that we have made it.

 This year we made sure we have a little bit more of the Apple Vinegar, as we could not find a good source for the pears.

 We were lucky to find some wild growing apple trees and we also got hold of very delicious Red Crab Apples.

 One Red colored Vinegar using those Crab Apples and a "regular" Apple Vinegar that went into our oak wood barrel.

 Vinegar making is actually quite easy.
 Three ingredients - in this case apples, good water and sugar + sufficient time.

 Our apples were naturally Organic (BIO), and so was the sugar.
 As far as water goes, we have a good filtration system, so our water is quite good.

-The key to good vinegar is the right proportions and also the sufficient amount of sugar.
+The key to a good vinegar is the right proportions, and also the sufficient amount of sugar.